Energy efficient homes

 The ECO Flex scheme offers residents an additional qualifying route who are not in receipt of a qualifying benefit but are however, on a low income and vulnerable to the effects of living in a cold home.

-The Council have published their Statement of Intent, detailing the routes residents may qualify for energy efficiency improvements.
+We have published our new Statement of Intent, detailing the routes residents may qualify for energy efficiency improvements.
+The previous Statement of Intent was superseded on 10 October 2023.

 For further information or to discuss your eligibility, please contact the Sustainability Team on 01376 552525.